philtipping31/PP2---GuessTheLyrics/README.md

 - Other students and community leaders on Slack
 - Elements of the Love maths projecet from code institute.
-- Daisy, my mentor for helping me out with issues, particularly with background colour changes when selecting the wrong answer.
+- My mentor for helping me out with issues, particularly with background colour changes when selecting the wrong answer.
 And just overal support with the course and project.
 - Stack Overflow
 - https://www.online-convert.com/result#j=da9e1849-dd3f-4e39-be93-86f649a506d5 to change background image from jpg to webp